tangowithcode/tango_with_django_2/manuscript/chapter-css.md

 	    background-color: #000000;
 	}

 The example above makes use of `filename.png` as the background image for the element with the identifier `some-unique-element`.
-The path to your image is specified *relative to the path of your CSS stylesheet*.
+The path to your image is specified *relative to the path of your CSS stylesheet, not the webpage itself*.
 Our example above uses the [double dot notation to specify the relative path](http://programmers.stackexchange.com/a/186719) to the image.
 We also apply a black background colour to fill the gaps left by our background image -- it may not fill the entire size of the element.

 I> ### Background Image Positioning
 I> By default, background images default to the top-left corner of the relevant element and are repeated on both the horizontal and vertical axes.
 You can customise this functionality by altering [how the image is repeated](https://www.w3schools.com/cssref/pr_background-repeat.asp) with the `background-image` property.
-You can also specify [where the image is placed](https://www.w3schools.com/cssref/pr_background-position.asp) by default with the `background-position` property.
+You can also specify [where the image is placed](https://www.w3schools.com/cssref/pr_background-position.asp) with the `background-position` property.

 ## Containers, Block-Level and Inline Elements
 Throughout the crash course thus far, we've introduced you to the `<span>` element but have neglected to tell you what it is.
 All will become clear in this section as we explain *inline* and *block-level* elements.

 A `<span>` is considered to be a so-called *container element*.
 Along with a `<div>` tag, these elements are themselves meaningless and are provided only for you to *contain* and *separate* your page's content in a logical manner.
 For example, you may use a `<div>` to contain markup related to a navigation bar, with another `<div>` to contain markup related to the footer of your webpage.
 Alternatively, you could use the `<nav>` and `<footer>` container elements!
 As containers themselves are meaningless, styles are usually applied to help control the presentational semantics of your webpage.

-Containers come in two flavours: *block-level elements* and *inline elements*.
+Containers come in two kinds: *block-level elements* and *inline elements*.
 Check out the [figure below](#image-css-nesting-blocks) for an illustration of the two kinds in action, and read on for a short description of each.

 {#image-css-nesting-blocks}
 ![Diagram demonstrating how block-level elements and inline elements are rendered by default.
 With block-level elements as green, note how a line break is taken between each element.
 Conversely, inline elements can appear on the same line beside each other.
 You can also nest block-level and inline elements within each other, but block-level elements cannot be nested within an inline element.](images/css-nesting-blocks.png)